WitkowskiMichau/MedVision360-API/README.md

-I used Angular Seed App - because setuping whole envainroment from srtach takes forever.
+I used Angular Seed App - because setuping whole environment from scratch takes forever.

+I decided to use 3 different components so show usage of ui-router with component and to have example to use e2e test.
+Services could be done with parameter and ID in local storage - but if it is only a simple task I thought that is enough.
+Did only one test for service to prove that I actually know something about unit test, and promise/digest.

-Below are istructions how to use it.
+Below are instructions how to use it.

 Instruction You need